 Whether an overpayment waiver applies to the participant in instances where a training cost overpayment is identified.

 Note that amounts entered for quarterly accrued expenditures may be aggregated in the quarter for each state and added to corresponding state aggregate of quarterly costs reported for Job Search and Job Relocation Costs within the same quarterly TAPR report submission.
-The sum of these aggregated state expenditures should equal the amount of accrued expenditures reported by the state for the relevant quarterly submission on the ETA-9130 Fiscal Report for TAA Training.
+The sum of these aggregated state expenditures should equal the amount of accrued expenditures reported by the state for the relevant quarterly submission on the ETA-9130 Fiscal Report for TAA Training and TRA.

 Quarterly expenditures should provide for expenditures accrued in the report quarter only and should not repeat.
 Cumulative expenditures should be updated on a quarterly basis and become fixed from the quarter in which Date of Completed Training #3 occurs, through the end of the reporting cycle.